perrybutler/birthsource/README.md

 BirthSource is the social platform behind BirthSource.info.
 The current platform architecture consists of a custom theme for WordPress (a content management system) primarily due to the ease of use in regards to the target demographic.

+Development is funded by a Knowledge Translation grant from the Canadian Institutes of Health Research.

 ![BirthSource Title](http://www.birthsource.info/wp-content/themes/birthsource/images/title.png)

 BirthSource.info is a research-based, community-driven source for high quality pregnancy and childbirth information.